Classes

 Brief bio:

 Joan Sheridan is a weaver, knitter, spinner, fiber explorer and, since 2000, owner of Heritage Spinning and Weaving (heritagespinning.com).
 Trained as an educator and curriculum developer by the US Army, she is a natural teacher.
 She attended the College for Creative Studies for two years (photo major) and graduated with a BA in English from Wayne State University.
-Joan volunteers weekly in the textile conservation department at the Henry Ford Museum and loves to combine her passion for textiles with her fascination with history.
-She has taught and presented at conferences, guilds and shops, and on tour in Norway.
+Joan volunteered for ten years in the textile conservation department at the Henry Ford Museum and loves to combine her passion for textiles with her fascination with history.
+She has taught and presented at conferences, guilds, The Clearing Craft School, fiber shops, and on tour in Norway.
+Joan has been published in Handwoven Magazine, Spin-Off, Little Looms and other publications.
+She is tickled that she recently sold her first woven commissioned piece.